Connect Students with Other Readers

 Leveled readings with progress-tracking enhances differentiated reading program

-Bottom line: It's worth considering as a supplement to your reading program thanks to the good variety of leveled books, easy assigning and assessing, and detailed progress reports.
+Bottom Line: It's worth considering as a supplement to your reading program thanks to the book variety, assigning and assessing, and progress reports.

 Bookshare